pydio/cells-sdk-java/README.md

 ## Examples

-Find more examples in [our sample package](./tree/master/src/main/java/com/pydio/sdk/examples).
+Find more examples in [our sample package](./tree/master/src/main/java/com/pydio/sdk/examples) and in the [tests](./tree/master/src/test/java/com/pydio/sdk).

+## Legacy note

+This reposirtory has been forked from [this legacy repo in Pydio's code base](https://github.com/pydio/pydio-sdk-java-v2).

 ## For buidler / maintainer only